-5.4.1.2 MTA SNMPv3 Requirements
+5.4.1.2 MTA SNMP Requirements

-The MTA MUST conform to the following SNMPv3 requirements during the provisioning sequence:
+The MTA MUST conform to the following SNMPv3 requirements during the Secure Flow provisioning sequence:

 - MTA SNMPv3 security is separate and distinct from DOCSIS SNMPv3 security.
-USM security information (authentication and privacy keys, and other USM table entries) is setup separately. - SNMPv3 initialization MUST be completed prior to the provisioning enrollment inform.
+USM security information (authentication and privacy keys, and other USM table entries) is setup separately. - SNMPv3 initialization MUST be completed prior to the provisioning enrollment inform. - In Secure Flow, the MTA MUST support .SNMPv3 and SNMPv2 based device management as defined in[8] and [39].